Robust multipartite entanglement in dirty topological wires: Uncorrelated random disorder (Anderson potential)

-Here, we calculate the QFI of the ground state of Eq.~(\ref{H}) for several independent realizations of the disordered potential in Eq.~\eqref{anderson}.
-We then calculate the disorder-average QFI and extract the scaling coefficient $\beta$ by varying the system's size.
-Figure~\ref{Fig6} reports the obtained results.
-In the panel~(a), we show the scaling $\beta$ in the $V$-$\Delta$ plane and for $\mu/J=0$.
-Similarly as in Fig.~\ref{Fig4}, we observe a transition from a regime where the scaling $\beta=2$ is not affected by the disorder, to a region at larger $V$, where $\beta=1$.
-The black line in the figure indicates the values of $\mu/J$ and $V/J$ for which $\bar{\nu}=0.5$~\cite{DeGottardiPRL2013}: it separates sharply a topological phase with $\bar{\nu} = 1$ (for small $V/J$) from a trivial phase with $\bar{\nu}=0$.
-In particular, at $\Delta/J=1$, the QPT occurs at $V/J= e$~\cite{DeGottardiPRL2013}.
-In Fig.~\ref{Fig6}(b), we show $\beta$ as a function of $V/J$, for $\Delta/J=0$ (red squares) and $\Delta/J=1$~(blue circles).
-For $\Delta/J=0$, the metallic phase is not robust against disorder and the scaling coefficient $\beta$ decays quickly from $\beta=1.5$ (at $V=0$) to $\beta=1$.
-In general, for $\Delta\neq 0$, the transition between $\beta=2$ and $\beta=0$ is much smoother than the one observed in Fig.~\ref{Fig4} due to disorder fluctuations.
+Here, we calculate the QFI of the ground state of Eq.~(\ref{H}) for several independent realizations of the disordered potential in Eq.~(\ref{anderson}).
+We then compute the disorder-averaged QFI and extract the scaling exponent by varying the system size.
+Figure~\ref{Fig6} reports the corresponding results.
+In panel~(a), we show the scaling exponent $\beta_x$ in the $V$--$\Delta$ phase diagram for $\mu/J=0$.
+Similarly to Fig.~\ref{Fig4}, we observe a transition from a regime in which the scaling $\beta_x=2$ is unaffected by disorder to a region at larger $V$, where $\beta_x=1$.
+The black line in the figure indicates the values of $\Delta/J$ and $V/J$ for which $\bar{\nu}=0.5$~\cite{DeGottardiPRL2013}; it sharply separates a topological phase with $\bar{\nu}=1$ (for small $V/J$) from a trivial phase with $\bar{\nu}=0$.
+In particular, at $\Delta/J=1$, the quantum phase transition occurs at $V/J=\exp(1)$~\cite{DeGottardiPRL2013}.
+In Fig.~\ref{Fig6}(b), we show $\beta_x$ as a function of $V/J$ for $\Delta/J=0$ (red squares) and $\Delta/J=1$ (blue circles).
+For $\Delta/J=0$, the metallic phase is not robust against disorder, and the scaling exponent $\beta$ decreases rapidly from $\beta_x=3/2$ (at $V=0$) to $\beta_x=1$.
+More generally, for $\Delta\neq 0$, the transition between $\beta_x=2$ and $\beta_x=1$ is much smoother than the one observed in Fig.~\ref{Fig4}, due to disorder fluctuations.